SystemsApproach/tcpcc/tcp_ip.rst

 The packets exchanged between TCP peers in :numref:`Figure %s
 <fig-tcp-stream>` are called *segments*, since each one carries a
 segment of the byte stream.
 Each TCP segment contains the header schematically depicted in :numref:`Figure %s <fig-tcp-format>`.
-The relevance of most of these fields will become apparent throughout this section.
-For now, we simply introduce them.
+The following introduces the fields that will be relevant to our discussion.

 .. _fig-tcp-format:
 .. figure:: figures/f05-04-9780123850591.png